Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Conclusion

 Data leakage is widely acknowledged as a threat to machine learning validity, yet to my knowledge no prior study has quantified how much each type of leakage actually costs.
 I present the first large-scale quantitative landscape, measuring twenty-eight core leakage experiments plus a boundary experiment across 2,047 benchmark datasets with internal validation (key effects replicate on the confirmation dataset split and out-of-fold holdout sets) and directional prediction tracking (10/13 confirmed, 2 falsified, 1 qualified; the failures are mechanistically informative).

 The central finding is a categorical distinction between four leakage classes organized by causal mechanism:

-\textbf{Estimation leakage} --- the most commonly taught and most commonly worried about --- produces near-zero effects at typical dataset sizes on iid tabular data (\(\Delta\)AUC \textless{} 0.005).
+\textbf{Estimation leakage} (the most commonly taught and most commonly worried about) produces near-zero effects at typical dataset sizes on iid tabular data (\(\Delta\)AUC \textless{} 0.005).
 Nine experiments confirm this.
-The correct workflow practice (per-fold preprocessing) should still be followed --- scikit-learn Pipelines enforce it at zero cost --- but the pedagogical emphasis on this error type is disproportionate to its measured effect.
+The correct workflow practice (per-fold preprocessing) should still be followed (scikit-learn Pipelines enforce it at zero cost), but the pedagogical emphasis on this error type is disproportionate to its measured effect.

-\textbf{Selection leakage} --- using test-set performance to guide model selection, seed choice, or hyperparameter tuning --- produces the dominant effects at practical dataset sizes (\(\Delta\)AUC = +0.013 to +0.045, d\(_z\) = 0.27--0.93).
-Every selection mechanism decomposes into noise exploitation (\(\sigma\sqrt{2\ln K}\), decaying as \(1/\sqrt{n}\)) and genuine diversity (the true performance spread across the selection pool).
-At the corpus median (\(n \approx 1{,}900\)), approximately 90\% of the measured effect is noise exploitation --- real bias that inflates reported scores.
-Seed inflation is 100\% noise and vanishes by \(n = 5{,}000\); peeking retains a residual (\(\sim\)+0.03 AUC at \(n = 100{,}000\)) that reflects genuine algorithm diversity, not persistent leakage.
+\textbf{Selection leakage} (using test-set performance to guide model selection, seed choice, or hyperparameter tuning) produces the dominant effects at practical dataset sizes (\(\Delta\)AUC = +0.013 to +0.045, d\(_z\) = 0.27--0.93).
+Every selection mechanism decomposes into noise exploitation (decaying as \(1/\sqrt{n}\)) and genuine diversity (the true performance spread across the selection pool).
+At the corpus median (\(n \approx 1{,}900\)), the data are consistent with approximately 90\% of the measured effect being noise exploitation under the seed-as-zero-diversity assumption (Limitation 11).
+Seed inflation measures that noise and vanishes by \(n = 5{,}000\); peeking retains a residual (approximately +0.03 AUC at \(n = 100{,}000\)) that reflects genuine algorithm diversity, not persistent leakage.